kemapak/code-kitchen/README.md

 Since this is not actual code, I do not have unit tests.
 I will sometimes combine, HTML, CSS and JavaScript.
 In real life I will never do this or do not recommend anyone to do it.

-I will be moving most of my prototype and test code here, unless they are really really old or irrelevant. _For example:_ Internet Explorer, Active X, Browser specific code.
+I will be moving most of my prototype and test code here, unless they are really, really, old or irrelevant.
+_For example:_ Internet Explorer, Active X, Browser specific code.

 Enjoy